mwu412/Neural_Network/README.md

 Solving the logical operation XOR (Exclusive-OR) using two structures above.

-#### Thresholds are added as negative inputs:
+Thresholds are added as negative inputs:
-Thresholds will be updated just like weights.

 ![](./figures/network.png)